 Also of interest is that Derwood has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 23.89% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.75% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In Derwood, a lot of people use the subway to get to work every day though Derwood is a relatively small town.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Derwood has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

 Derwood is an extremely ethnically-diverse town.
 The people who call Derwood home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Derwood residents report their race to be White, followed by Asian.
+The greatest number of Derwood residents report their race to be White, followed by Black or African-American.
 Derwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.18% of the town’s residents.
-Important ancestries of people in Derwood include European, Other Arab, Ethiopian, English, and Irish.
+People of Hispanic or Latino origin account for 14.10% of the town’s residents.
+Important ancestries of people in Derwood include Other Arab, English, Polish, Scottish, and German.

 The most common language spoken in Derwood is English.
 Other important languages spoken here include Spanish and Arabic.